kloia/kloian-pre-commits/README.md

 2. Run below script to get the kloianway pre-commit configuration.
     ```bash
-    # check if you are in the git root directory
     if test -d .git; then
         curl -Ls https://raw.githubusercontent.com/kloia/kloian-pre-commits/main/.pre-commit-config.yaml --output .pre-commit-config.yaml;
         pre-commit install --install-hooks --overwrite;
     else echo "No GIT repository found.
-Are you sure you are in the root .git directory?";
+Are you sure you are in a git initialized root directory?";
     fi
     ```
-3. **[OPTIONAL]** Append pre-commit configuraton file to `.gitignore`
+3. **[OPTIONAL]** Append pre-commit configuraton file to `.gitignore`.
+Recommended if you are using kloian-pre-commit configuration for yourself.
     ```bash
     echo ".pre-commit-config.yaml" >> .gitignore
     ```